December 12th 2019

 Pilling assessment in VeriVide's DigiEye system, the non-contact colour and appearance measurement equipment

 Appearance measurement is referred in 4 main categories, “colour, gloss, translucency and texture”.
 At this point we have to highlight that appearance measurement is different from colour measurement.
-If you want to detect any kind of flaws, defects, contamination and stability of your product you are interested in appearance measurement.
+Detection of flaws, defects, contamination and stability of your product you are interested in appearance measurement.

-Maybe you are interested in measuring only the colour of your product to ensure that you will achieve accurate and consistent colour reproduction in subsequent batches, creating the colour standard you want.
-However, as many of our clients do, it is preferable to measure the appearance as well as the colour of your product to gain an integrated aspect of its quality.
+Creation or use of an existing colour standard and colour measurement of your product against it ensures accurate and consistent colour reproduction.
+This is suitable on plain flat items and if you are only interested in the colour data, however, many products have appearance characteristics which affect the colour .
+Many of our clients prefer to measure the appearance as well as the colour of their product to gain the full picture of its quality.
 In the following example our client wanted to check the uniformity of colour across the biscuit.

 Appearance assessment in VeriVide's DigiEye system, the non-contact colour and appearance measurement equipment

 Depending on the production line, colour and appearance measurement can occur in different stages from the design and prototyping stage to the final production for evaluation of the quality.
-In the textile industry colour measurement is needed in two stages, one of the dyed sample to be used as the standard and one for measuring the bulk batches which need to be perfectly matched.
+In the textile industry colour measurement is needed in two stages, one of the dyed sample (lab dip) to be used as the internal dyed standard and one for the bulk production which is fully finished.

 In the plastic industry, manufacturers usually measure first the colour of the plaque before the moulding procedure against an interim standard to ensure they will have the desired results in the final product.
-The final product, in our case the master batches (see the picture below), should be measured again after the moulding procedure, as the temperature from the compression can affect the colour and appearance.
+Temperature from the compression process can affect the colour and appearance.
+Consequently, the final product, in our case the master batch pellets (see the picture below), should be measured again after the moulding procedure.

 Plastic batches for colour measurement in VeriVide's DigiEye system